 As one goes in deeper into annals of religious history then we become aware of the fact that, the Vedic gods were personifications of Nature and their worship essentially sacrifices to these Natural Forces to appease them.
 All of a sudden by the first century, we encounter Vedantas.
 Vedanta literally means “End of the Vedas,” though it is today interpreted as "the essence of Vedas."

 New Gods like Maheshwar and Vishnu appeared.
 The concept of Maheshwar.
 Vishnu means Sky or Heavens.
 Vishnu simply means God of the Heaven lies or one who pervades everything.
 Then we have the concept of incarnation – God

 taking flesh in human form to save humanity.
 All these suddenly appeared after the entry of St, Thomas.

 This was also the time when most of the Vedic gods passed into oblivion.
 Their place was taken by the trinity of gods, with Brahma as the creator, Vishnu the preserver and Shiva the destroyer.
 It is believed that when evil is rampant, various incarnations of Vishnu enter the world of men to save them.
 Krishna is one such 'avatar'.

 Brahma Vishnu and Maheshwar are the three main GODs but they are one.
 Brahma is the creator of this universe (Generator), Vishnu is responsible for the smooth conduct of the same ( sustainer), & Maheshwar is Destroyer!
 But if you go, and read Vishnu Purana, he is characterized as the supreme power.

-Vedic religion was modified and reintroduced with new add-ons by Sri, Sankara a great AdvaitaMaster to uplift the Vedic culture and Santana Dharma (Hinduism), which were in ruins in the clutches of Buddhism.
+Vedic religion was modified and reintroduced with new add-ons by Sri, Sankara a great Advaitic Sage to uplift the Vedic culture and Santana Dharma (Hinduism), which was in ruins in the clutches of Buddhism.
 18 Puranas are introduced in the name of Veda Vyasa.

 As one goes deeper